 Your Field Education Options

-The field placement component of this program provides an important opportunity for students to apply classroom learning including the various procedures, operating systems and overall processes of a dental practice, to a real-world environment.
+The field placement component of the Dental Office Administration program provides an important opportunity for you to apply what you've learned in the classroom, including the various procedures, operating systems and overall processes of a dental practice, to a real-world environment.

-Students can expect to be offsite in placement in Semester 2 between January – April.
-They are typically placed with a general or specialty dental practice for a minimum of 100 hours.
-During that time, students will have the chance to observe and participate in the day-to-day operations of a dental office.
+As a student in this program, you can expect to be off-site in placement in semester 2 between January and April.
+Our students are typically placed with a general or specialty dental practice for a minimum of 100 hours.
+During that time, you will have the chance to observe and participate in the day-to-day operations of a dental office.

 Courses